YAMAHA TMAX (XP500 / XP530)

 The TMAX is solidly aimed at the maxi-scooter crowd, and thus offers a solid list of features and storage options.
-The TMAX boasts dual glove boxes - one on each side of the dash.
+The TMAX boasts dual glove boxes - one on each side of the dash, although just the right one makes it to North America.
 Neither spot is huge, but combined they provide ample storage for your small items like gloves, paperwork, sunglasses and snacks.
-The under seat storage area takes care of swallowing the bulky items, although you’re not going to fit two full face helmet in here like you can with some other maxi’s.
-If you do want a bit more storage, Yamaha sells a rear top case for around $200.

-OWNER REVIEWS - Browse the Yamaha TMAX Owner Reviews
+OWNER REVIEWS (4) - Browse TMAX Owner Reviews REVIEW - Add Your Review

 * Aluminum Frame